St. Thomas' Episcopal School

-St. Thomas' Episcopal School (STES) is a private, co-ed Episcopal institution serving Pre-kindergarten through 12th grade.
+Saint Thomas' Episcopal School (STE) is a private, co-ed Episcopal institution serving pre-kindergarten through 12th grade.
 It is located in the Meyerland area of Houston, Texas.
 The school has 553 students and 111 faculty members.
 It is accredited by the Southwestern Association of Episcopal Schools and is a member of the Houston Association of Independent Schools (HAIS) and the Texas Association of Private and Parochial Schools (TAPPS).
-Starting in 2020, STES will embark on a $29,000,000 construction project to restore and enhance the school campus.
-Construction is set to finish in the fall of 2021.

 History

 The school opened in September 1955, under the guidance of founder T. Robert Ingram as an outreach mission of Saint Thomas' Episcopal Church.
 Its first high school class graduated in 1967.
-Since then, many graduates have gone on to universities and trade schools throughout the nation and abroad.